thomasvdj/vorostereology/README.md

 Option 2: Download and extract source code, cd into the folder and install via: pip install .

 # MacOS support
 For perfomance several functions are paralellized via OpenMP.
 This may complicate installation on MacOS since clang does not have OpenMP support.
 We refer to https://scikit-learn.org/stable/developers/advanced_installation.html which is another package which depends on OpenMP.
 There are two options given for enabling OpenMP on MacOS.
-Installation on Windows using MSVC or Linux via gcc should work withou issues.
+Installation on Windows using MSVC or Linux via gcc should work without issues.